Diabetes Resources in Washtenaw County

 If your risk of having pre-diabetes is high it is important to take action now.
 The first step is to make an appointment with your doctor for definitive testing, counseling, and possible medical treatment.

-In addition, there are many resources in your community that can help you to better manage or prevent type 2 diabetes.
-Click the links below to learn more about programs in your community that can help you to live a healthier lifestyle and protect yourself against diabetes.
+Click the links below to learn more about programs that can help you to live a healthier lifestyle and protect yourself against diabetes.

 St. Joseph Mercy Health System offers a variety of classes aimed at helping diabetics better manage their condition.
 To find out which classes are available in your area, use their website to search for the following classes.